Mana-Zucca: Biography

-Mana-Zucca was born Gussie Zuckermann in New York City on December 25, 1885.
+Mana-Zucca was born Gussie Zuckermann (first name uncertain) in New York City on December 25, 1885.
 The daughter of Polish immigrants, she was a child prodigy who began composing at an early age.

 Mana-Zucca was interested in music when she was very young.
 She was frustrated at the age of three when she found that her toy piano didn't have half tones.
 Her first piano teacher was her neighbor called Patotnikoff.
 Not long after that, her piano teacher was changed to Platon Brounoff, who was a Russian immigrant.
 Shortly after giving her first recital at the age of three and a half, she got a scholarship at the age of four when she had an audition for the National Conservatory of Music (New York City).
 In the conservatory, she studied with different teachers, including Misses Margulies and Okell.

 At the age of seven she began to study piano with the eminent Polish pianist and pedagogue Alexander Lambert, who taught at the New York College of Music.
 Lambert was not only her teacher but also her concert manager and mentor.
 Her practice regime, dictated by Lambert, was rigorous.
 So that he could make sure she kept to her schedule, Mana-Zucca lived with Lambert while her career as a child prodigy flourished.
 The two remained very close friends throughout his lifetime.
 Lambert suggested that she take the stage name of Augusta, which she used for a while but did not like and later dropped in favor of Mana-Zucca, a rearrangement of her surname.

 At the same time that Mana-Zucca studied piano with Lambert, she also studied harmony and composition with Herman Spielter.
 Her first published work, Moment Musicale for Violin and Piano, was composed when she was only seven years old.
 Her Etude de Concert was written when she was eight.
 Her first art song, Frage, was published by Rudolph Schirmer, as were Moment Triste and Moment Orientale, both composed when she was nine.

 At the age of eight, she performed as piano soloist in the Beethoven Piano Concerto No. 1 with the New York Symphony Orchestra.
 In 1914 she made her stage debut with a soprano role in Franz Lehár's The Count of Luxembourg.